mdsumner/z-in-r/README.md

 GDAL

+- best used in classic mode via {gdalraster}
+- gdalraster has an in-development support for GDALMultiDimRaster (our preferred support for the multimensional model)
 - can be imported as a python module with reticulate, osgeo.gdal supports the full multidimensional GDAL model
 - classic mode (raster as bands) can also be used with Zarr, but is less efficient than native multidim
 - imported as rasterio (classic mode  only)